ahnlak-rp2040/picow-boilerplate/docs/usbfs.md

 (where `${NAME}` is the name of your project).

+## Filename Limitations

+Long filenames are NOT supported, which means all filenames must conform to the ancient `8.3` DOS naming rules.

 ## Utility Functions

 These functions are primarily focused on handling the USB connection to the